 Each month they feature an appellation they admire for its dedication to “producing balanced, terroir-driven Wines and handcrafted natural Cheeses.”
 The bottles are delivered and available for pickup the third Thursday of every month.

 It has taken months of work to get the wine loft ready for its debut.
-The founders hope to be open just before Thanksgiving.
+The founders hope to be host their soft opening on March 3rd, though that date is subject to change.
 Y’all, we cannot wait.
 Hold the turkey, we’re here for a good Pinot Noir and some funky slices of cheese garnished with spices.

 Converting a laundromat into a Wine Loft